 The telephone and Internet voting procedures are designed to confirm your identity, to allow you to give your voting instructions and to verify that your instructions have been properly recorded.
-If you wish to vote by telephone or Internet, please follow the instructions that are included on the accompanying proxy card.
-If you mail us your properly completed and signed proxy card, or vote by telephone or Internet, your shares will be voted according to the choices that you specify.
+If you wish to vote by telephone or Internet, please follow the instructions that are included on the Notice and Access Card.
+If you request a paper copy of our proxy materials, follow the instructions printed on the paper proxy card to authorize a proxy to vote via the Internet, by telephone or by completing and returning the paper proxy card by mail.
+The individuals named and designated as proxies will vote your shares as you instruct.

-If you sign and mail your proxy card without marking any choices, your proxy will be voted:
+If you submit a signed proxy without marking any choices, your proxy will be voted:

-- FOR the election of all director nominees named in this Proxy Statement; - FOR the approval, on a non-binding advisory basis, of the compensation paid to our named executive officers for the year ended December 31, 2018; - FOR the approval, on a non-binding advisory basis, of holding future non-binding advisory votes on the compensation of our named executive officers every three years; and - FOR the ratification of the appointment of E&Y as our registered independent public accounting firm for the fiscal year ending December 31, 2019;
+- FOR the election of all director nominees named in this Proxy Statement; - FOR the approval, on a non-binding advisory basis, of the compensation paid to our named executive officers for the year ended December 31, 2019; and - FOR the ratification of the appointment of E&Y as our registered independent public accounting firm for the fiscal year ending December 31, 2020.

-We do not expect any other matters to be brought before the Annual Meeting.
-However, by giving your proxy, you appoint the persons named as proxies as your representatives at the Annual Meeting.
-If any matter requiring a stockholder vote should arise at the Annual Meeting and that matter is not described in our proxy material, the proxy holders will vote your shares in accordance with their best judgment.
+We do not expect any other matters to be brought before the virtual Annual Meeting.
+However, by giving your proxy, you appoint the persons named as proxies as your representatives at the virtual Annual Meeting.
+If any matter requiring a stockholder vote should arise at the virtual Annual Meeting and that matter is not described in our proxy materials, the proxy holders will vote your shares in accordance with their best judgment.